 Eve uses her powers to heal Terra’s broken leg.
 Invincible wonders if Eve made him stronger when she repaired both their bodies, which she did a little bit.
 Terra wonders if Eve can help her Uncle Oliver but Eve says that it is unfortunately too late to save him.

 Invincible blames himself for ignoring what he should’ve been doing by fighting Thragg earlier.
 He tells Atom Eve that they have to go back to end things.
 Atom Eve agrees that they have to fight back.
 End of issue.

-The Good: As weak as the previous issue of this series was Invincible #132 is a big step in the right direction as we begin the march towards the end of the series.
-Unlike issue #131, this issue made the battle of Invincible and Atom Eve going up against the Onaan and Ursaal was something as a reader I was able to engage with.
-This turn around not only helps make this two issue arc much more interesting, it also sets the stage for even bigger stories down the road.
+The Good: As weak as the previous issue of this series was Invincible #132 is a big step in the right direction as we begin the march toward the end of the series.
+Unlike issue #131, this issue made the battle of Invincible and Atom Eve going up against the Onaan and Ursaal something as a reader I was able to engage with.
+This turnaround not only helps make this two-issue arc much more interesting, it also sets the stage for even bigger stories down the road.

 This new motivation for Mark was nicely shown by how he threatens to kill Onaan if Thragg didn’t leave Terra alone after he killed Oliver.
 This show of tapping into his darker side is something that Mark has needed after everything that has happened to him and his family.
 Now how much Kirkman actually plays with Mark not holding back will be interesting to see as the story now shifts to become an all-out war with Thragg.